Filipino name: Reversals, indigenized names, and anglicization

 The Filipino given name Dranreb was invented by reversing the spelling of the English name Bernard, and someone calling himself Nosrac bears the legal name Carson.
 Joseph Ejército Estrada, the 13th president of the Philippines, began as a movie actor and received his nickname Erap as an adult; it comes from Pare spelled backwards (from Spanish compadre, which means "fellow godparent").

 An old custom is to replace or insert Filipino phonemes into a Spanish or English name: Edwin becomes Aweng, Eduardo becomes Dwarding, Roberto becomes Berting, Ponciano becomes either Popoy, Onse, or Syano, and Ricardo becomes Karding.
 Sometimes there is a tendency to convert a grandiose given name into something more mundane, such as when John Paul becomes JayPee, Peter John becomes Peejong, Anthony becomes Tonyo and María Elena becomes Ineng or Inyang.
-Complementary to this is the practise of anglicizing (with the implication of "modernising") a Spanish given name.
+Complementary to this is the practise of anglicizing (with the implication of "modernizing") a Spanish given name.
 Thus, José Roberto becomes Joseph Robert (further shortened to Joebert) and Eduardo becomes Edward and then Eddy or Eddie Boy (sometimes further shortened to Daboy).

 Monikers and progressional names

-The variety of Filipino names, some of which have with negative connotations in the English language, often take English speakers by surprise.
+The variety of Filipino names, some of which have negative connotations in English, often takes English speakers by surprise.
 However, most Filipinos usually do not notice these negative connotations unless they are pointed out.

 Many Filipino celebrities and high-status personalities, such as actors and politicians, are often more well known by their nicknames than their actual given names.
 One example is film and television celebrity German Moreno, who is more known by the nickname Kuya Germs (kuya = elder brother).